earthly/website/blog/_posts/2022-05-04-ci-comparison.md

 ![Even though it came in second in our benchmark test, Github ended up running Earthly the fastest.]({{site.images}}{{page.slug}}/earthly-run-table.png)

 In this case, Github Actions had a slight advantage over Circle CI.
-GitLab CI was able to run the job to completion, but it came in dead last, nearly doubling the time our second runner-up, Travis CI, took.
+GitLab CI was able to run the job to completion, but it came in dead last, nearly doubling the time of our second runner-up, Travis CI.

 ## Conclusion

 Overall if speed is your primary concern and you're on a budget, then Circle CI is the clear choice.
 If you're not looking to run a ton of builds each month and your code is already in Github, then Github Actions can offer similar performance with the added convenience of having everything under one service.
-Remember we only looked at the free tiers offered by these services.
-As your project scales performance may vary and each service scales slightly differently so though you may like the convenience of Github Actions, you may find that Travis CI becomes more cost-effective as you run larger and more complicated pipelines.
+Remember, we only looked at the free tiers offered by these services.
+As your project grows, performance may vary.
+Also, each service scales differently so though you may like the convenience of Github Actions, you may find that Travis CI becomes more cost-effective as you run larger and more complicated pipelines.

 {% include cta/cta1.html %}